bookshelfdave/erln8/README.md

 default_config=osx_llvm
 ```

+## Getting help

+You can ask questions on the Freenode #erln8 IRC channel.

+You can also ask questions on the [erln8](https://groups.google.com/forum/?hl=en#!forum/erln8) mailing list.

 ## erln8 config file format

 * comments begin with the `#` character and may appear anywhere in the file